 - Fulton Bank is based in Lancaster, Pennsylvania.

 - How long does it take for a check to clear Fulton Bank?

 - Cash deposits, electronic deposits and the first $100 deposited via check are typically available the same business day that they are deposited.
-Funds deposited by check are generally available within one business day after deposit at Fulton Bank.
-In a case where clearance takes two or more business days, the first $225 of a deposit is typically available on the first business day after deposit.

 - Does Fulton Bank have mobile deposit?

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
-All other information on accounts is accurate as of 12/11/2020.
+All other information on accounts is accurate as of Apr.
+26, 2022.

-This content is not provided by Fulton Bank.
+Editorial Note: This content is not provided by Fulton Bank.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Fulton Bank.